nuwave/lighthouse/docs/master/api-reference/directives.md

 You can also delete multiple models at once.
 Define a field that takes a list of IDs and returns a Collection of the deleted models.

+_In contrast to Laravel mass updates, this does trigger model events._

 ```graphql
 type Mutation {